 There are two inpatient tracks available - adult and adolescent.
-The primary experience in these tracks is providing psychological services for the Retreat's inpatient programs, including group facilitation, and individual assessment and treatment.
-These are based on a 40-hour work week (typically 8:00 am to 4:30 pm).
-At this time, the days of work are Monday through Friday.
+The primary experience in these tracks is providing psychological services for the Retreat's inpatient populations, including group facilitation, and individual assessment and treatment.
+These are based on a 40-hour work week, Monday through Friday (typically 8:00 am to 4:30 pm with a 30 minute break during the day).